derpycode/cgenie.muffin/genie-userconfigs/PUBS/published/Cheng_et_al.Biogeosciences.2024/readme.txt

 which corresponds to the x0.6 ocean PO4, 'reminO2lifetime-threshold' configuration (3rd row) in Figure 8 and the bottom panel in Figure 9.

-And for the supplimental parameterizations-combinations:
+And for the supplimental parameterizations-combinations, the general form of the experiment (one for modern, one for Cretaceous) is:

-./runmuffin.sh muffin.CB.p_worjh2.BASESI PUBS/published/Cheng_et_al.Biogeosciences.2024/EXTRA muffin.CB.p_worjh2.BASESI.YYY.XXX.SPIN 10000
+./runmuffin.sh muffin.CB.p_worjh2.BASESI PUBS/published/Cheng_et_al.Biogeosciences.2024/EXTRA muffin.CB.p_worjh2.BASESI.YYY.ZZZ.SPIN 10000
-./runmuffin.sh muffin.CB.p_p0093k.BASESI PUBS/published/Cheng_et_al.Biogeosciences.2024/EXTRA muffin.CB.p_p0093k.BASESI.YYY.XXX.SPIN 10000
+./runmuffin.sh muffin.CB.p_p0093k.BASESI PUBS/published/Cheng_et_al.Biogeosciences.2024/EXTRA muffin.CB.p_p0093k.BASESI.YYY.ZZZ.SPIN 10000

 e.g.,